-In connection with the BSS Transaction, EchoStar and DISH Network agreed to indemnify each other against certain losses with respect to breaches of certain representations and covenants and certain retained and assumed liabilities, respectively.
-Additionally, EchoStar and DISH and certain of our, EchoStar's and DISH's subsidiaries, as applicable, (i) entered into certain customary agreements covering, among other things, matters relating to taxes, employees, intellectual property and the provision of transitional services; (ii) terminated certain previously existing agreements; and (iii) amended certain existing agreements and entered into certain new agreements pursuant to which we, EchoStar and certain of our and its other subsidiaries, on the one hand, and DISH Network, on the other hand, will obtain and provide certain products, services and rights from and to each other.
+In connection with the BSS Transaction, we and DISH Network agreed to indemnify each other against certain losses with respect to breaches of certain representations and covenants and certain retained and assumed liabilities, respectively.
+Additionally, we and DISH and certain of our and their subsidiaries (i) entered into certain customary agreements covering, among other things, matters relating to taxes, employees, intellectual property and the provision of transitional services; (ii) terminated certain previously existing agreements; and (iii) amended certain existing agreements and entered into certain new agreements pursuant to which we and DISH Network will obtain and provide certain products, services and rights from and to each other.

-The BSS Transaction was structured in a manner intended to be tax-free to EchoStar and its stockholders for U.S. federal income tax purposes and was accounted for as a spin-off to EchoStar's stockholders as we and EchoStar did not receive any consideration.
+The BSS Transaction was structured in a manner intended to be tax-free to us and our stockholders for U.S. federal income tax purposes and was accounted for as a spin-off to our shareholders as we did not receive any consideration.
 Following the consummation of the BSS Transaction, we no longer operate the BSS Business, which was a substantial portion of our ESS segment.
 As a result of the BSS Transaction, the financial results of the BSS Business, except for certain real estate that transferred in the transaction, are presented as discontinued operations and, as such, excluded from continuing operations and segment results for the years ended December 31, 2019 and 2018, in our Accompanying Consolidated Financial Statements.
 See Note 5 in our Accompanying Consolidated Financial Statements for further discussion of our discontinued operations.